julieshapo/shopify-test-store/README.md

 # Shopify test project of online store

-This project is created for studying the Shopify development process
+This project is created to study the Shopify development process